samelogic/microsurveys/packages/types/README.md

 # @samelogic/microsurveys-types

-Type library for anything microsurveys on Samelogic.
+Type library for anything mMcrosurveys on Samelogic.